Govt to raise power, gas tariffs in phases

 Shibli Faraz said that due to previous governments’ expensive power agreements, the circular debt increased.
 They did not streamline the transmission and distribution network.
 Moreover, they did not encourage new renewable energy projects.

-Nadeem Babar said that when the COVID-19 pandemic hit us, Prime Minister Imran Khan did not allow increase in power tariff.
-According to government’s commitment to the IMF, the tariff raise was due in January 2020 and, by not increasing the tariff, Rs270 billion added to the circular debt, he added.
+Nadeem Babar said that when the COVID-19 pandemic hit, Prime Minister Imran Khan did not allow increase in power tariff.
+According to the government’s commitment to the IMF, the tariff raise was due in January 2020 and, by not increasing the tariff, Rs270 billion added to the circular debt, he added.

-Power Distribution Companies (DISCOs) inefficiencies also lie in the range of Rs9 to 14 billion a month.

 The SAPM said circular debt inherited from the previous government also included Rs146 billion budgeted amount, and not released under an industrial package.
 However, the industry was subsidized Rs3 per unit on power to them.
 The exchange rate volatility also resulted in the addition of Rs200 billion to the debt.
 Earlier, the rupee had been kept overvalued, he maintained.